twistapps/request-for-mirror-docs/_docs/03-quick-start.md

 ---

-After [adding Modula to your project](/install), it's time to make your first module!
+After [adding Request For Mirror to your project](/install), it's time to make your first request!

-## Creating Modules
+## Creating Requests
 To create a basic module, simply derive from `Module` class.
 As we imagine, a module should represent a relatively small self-contained part of your bigger entity/behaviour.
 Some examples, these things could become good modules: